 7. Use Sound Databases for Royalty-Free Clips and Music

-Online resources like Storyblocks are great places to find high-quality sounds that you aren’t able to record yourself.
+Online resources like Storyblocks Audio are great places to find high-quality sounds that you aren’t able to record yourself.
 Just subscribe and download all the sounds you could ever need!